Personalising the induction programme...

 - Provide the ECT with access to the early career framework (applicable to post Sept 2021 ECTs)

 - Make effective use of the reduced ECT timetable.
 During the first year of induction this will be 10% ECT time.
 In the 2nd year, this allocated time will be reduced to 5%.
-(ECT time is in addition to 10% PPA entitlement and each must be protected throughout the entirety of induction)
+(ECT time is in addition to 10% PPA entitlement and each must, by law, be protected throughout the entirety of induction)

 - Include development opportunities based on identified needs